LPDDR: laptop RAM vs desktop RAM

 What to buy, install, or enable

-- Mini-PC / NUC: SO-DIMM DDR5 5600 class often — match JEDEC vs XMP support per model.
+Mini-PC / NUC: SO-DIMM DDR5 5600 class often — match JEDEC versus XMP support per model.
+Integrated graphics laptops need dual-channel plus bandwidth most.

-Laptop LPDDR vs desktop DIMM: desktop wins replaceability and raw OC headroom; LPDDR wins integration power — choose by mobility vs tower workflow, not MT/s marketing alone.
+Desktop DIMM wins replaceability and raw overclock headroom.
+LPDDR wins integration and power efficiency — choose by mobility versus tower workflow, not MT/s marketing alone.

 Going deeper: the core idea